What is mental health?

 - moving house, including moving to a new area or moving into a care home.

-Sometimes, there might not be an obvious cause at all.
+Sometimes, there might not be an obvious reason for how you're feeling.

 If your negative feelings don’t go away or you’re having trouble coping with them, you may benefit from some help and support.
 You could: